Pctest-dev/ai-single-prompt-test-/ai_test1_blog_draft.md

 | Look | 7/10 |
 | Overall | 6/10 |

 Honestly surprising for a frontier model.
-The numbered sections `[01]` `[02]` look nice, the personality is good — "meat-based entities", "biological structures acknowledged" — and `data-theme` on `<html>` is a clean approach.
+The numbered sections `[01]` `[02]` look nice, the personality is good  "meat-based entities", "biological structures acknowledged"  and `data-theme` on `<html>` is a clean approach.

 Then you look at the code. `<container>` is not a valid HTML element.
-There's a CSS property written as `min-wIdth` — capital I — CSS property names are case-insensitive so it still applies, but it's the kind of slop that makes you check everything twice.
-The `Creator` command is listed in `help` with a capital C, but since input is lowercased before lookup it actually works fine — cosmetic inconsistency only.
+There's a CSS property written as `min-wIdth`  -capital I- CSS property names are case-insensitive so it still applies, but it's the kind of slop that makes you check everything twice.
+The `Creator` command is listed in `help` with a capital C, but since input is lowercased before lookup it actually works fine cosmetic inconsistency only.
 The CRT flicker runs at 0.15 seconds infinite which is potentially seizure-inducing.
 Only 4 skill cards.
 Nav hidden on mobile with a comment that just says "kept simple."
 For Google's flagship model this is a weak showing.

 ---